-Liming is a chemical reclamation technique consisting in the application of carbonate, oxide or hydroxide of calcium and/or magnesium to the soil to neutralize excessive acidity.
+Liming is a technique of chemical reclamation of soils consisting in the application of carbonate, oxide or hydroxide of calcium and/or magnesium to the soil to neutralize excessive acidity.
 Liming improves agrochemical, agrophysical and biological properties of soil, increases the provision of calcium and magnesium for plants, mobilizes or immobilizes macro- and microelements, reduces the arrival of radionuclides and heavy metals in plants, improves soil factors of plant life.

 Soils with excessive acidity are characterized by:

 - low content of mobile forms of nitrogen, phosphorus, potassium, trace elements;

 - increased content of mobile forms of aluminum and manganese;

 - low biological activity;